 - Camera: The Pixel 6a has a 12.2MP wide-angle lens paired with a 12MP ultrawide.
 On the front, it has an 8MP selfie camera.
 Meanwhile, the Pixel 6 has a 50MP wide-angle, a 12MP ultrawide, and an 8 MP selfie camera.
 In brief, the Pixel 6 camera hardware is much better than what you’ll find in the Pixel 6a.

 - Features: There are some features the Pixel 6 supports that the Pixel 6a won’t, such as motion mode.
-Once we get our hands on the phone, we will be able to find other examples of this.

 - Colors: The Pixel 6 comes in three colorways: Sorta Seafoam, Kinda Coral, and Stormy Black.
 The Pixel 6a comes in three colorways as well, but they are slightly different: Chalk, Charcoal, and Sage.